dppeykov/Docker/README.md

  - **Image tags** - just labels that are pointing to the same image ID - tags are used for the versions - like :latest, :1.11.0, :mainline etc.
  - **docker image tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]** - to create our own tags:
    - Example: **docker image tag nginx dpp/nginx** - will create a new image from nginx with REPOSITORY dpp/nginx and use the latest tag by default (as we didn't specify a tag).
 If we want to push the image to DockerHub:
-   - **docker image push dpp/nginx** - important is that the dpp repository (account) must exist before we are able to push to dockerhub & we have to login first (docker login/logout commands) - we can check the config.json file for the auth - cat .docker/config.json
+   - **docker image push dpp/nginx** - important is that the dpp repository (account) must exist before we are able to push to dockerhub & we have to login first (docker login/logout commands) - we can check the config.json file for the auth - cat .docker/config.json - with this command we will upload (push) the image repo dpp/nginx with tag :latest

 > **IMPORTANT**: if you're using an untrusted machine ALWAYS logout!